google/xls/docs_src/dslx_reference.md

 } (initial-accumulator-value)
 ```

-The type annotation in the above "blueprint" is optional, but often helpful to
+The type annotations in the above example is optional, but often helpful to be
-include for increased clarity.
+included for increased clarity.

-Because DSLX is a pure dataflow description, a for loop is an expression that
+Because DSLX is a pure dataflow description, a `for` loop is an expression that
 produces a value.
-As a result, you grab the output of a for loop just like any
+As a result, you can use the output of a `for` loop just like
-other expression:
+any other expression:

 ```dslx-snippet
 let final_accum = for (i, accum) in u32:0..u32:8 {